dogweather/raspberry-pi-python-github-runner/README.md

 * One which runs on GitHub's cloud servers
 * One, a Hello World shell script which also runs self-hosted

-It's also compatible with MacOS and GitHub's cloud servers.
+It's also still compatible with MacOS and GitHub's cloud servers.

 ## Compatible Pi's